0xd4d/dnlib/README.md

 Open an existing .NET module/assembly and you get a ModuleDefMD.
 It has several properties, eg. `StringsStream` is the #Strings stream.

-The `MetaData` property gives you full access to the metadata.
+The `Metadata` property gives you full access to the metadata.

 To get a list of all valid TypeDef rids (row IDs), use this code: